 By the time you get that threatening email or find out about a potential hack, it is too late to cover your tracks.
 You need to practice good online identity hygiene all the time, not just after you hear about the hack.
 In many ways having good online identity hygiene is much like any personal hygiene: Good “personal hygiene” results in better health, and good “online identity hygiene” results in better identity protection.

 As with everything in life, having a plan before you need it is a good idea.
-In this case, it is a good idea to have a plan before you get hacked.
+The same goes for being hacked: It is a good idea to have a plan before you are hacked.

 What to do if you’ve been hacked